ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 - A column for the _name_ of the metakeys.
 - A column for the _value_ of the metakeys.

-> The column for the **keyname** and the column for the **metakey-name** together form the PK of that table.
+> The column for the **key-name** and the column for the **metakey-name** together form the PK of that table.

-Again, all these column should be defined to store the data type `TEXT`.
+Again, all these columns should be defined to store the data type `TEXT`.
 If you want to use `CHAR` or `VARCHAR` columns, it's your responsibility to make sure that the stored values don't exceed the maximum defined length.

 It is allowed that the tables contain more columns, these additional columns are not processed by Elektra, _must not_ be part of a PK and _must_ support NULL-values (if you want to add new keys in a future version of Elektra).
 Currently, as only read support is implemented, columns that don't support NULL values are also possible, but not recommended.

 The following ER-diagram shows the described scheme: